What gets measured may get managed, but what gets celebrated gets repeated.

 What stories are you telling?

-I’ve had a few negative posts about Best Buy, but this is an area where they have traditionally excel.
+I’ve had a few negative posts about Best Buy, but this is an area where they traditionally excel.
 Once when the top 100 Store Managers were brought to corporate, we had hundreds of corporate employees line the entrance, applauding and hollering.
 What better way to show why you are in business?
 Best Buy also puts their associates in their TV ads, and has photos all over the corporate campus.
 They celebrate those who are their connection with customers.

 Some further resources to help you think more broadly about celebrating your customer experience heroes: